-Net (loss) income attributable to ARC was \$(47.9) million in 2016, as compared to \$97.0 million in 2015.
+Net loss attributable to ARC was \$47.9 million in 2016, as compared to net income attributable to ARC of \$97.0 million in 2015.
 The decrease in net income attributable to ARC in 2016 versus the prior year is primarily due to the goodwill impairment charge in 2016 and the reversal of the valuation allowance on certain of our deferred tax assets in 2015.